Skip to main content

 Perched along the edge of Kern River, the Remington Hot Springs are four beautiful man-made tubs decorated with hippie art.
 As the only remaining free, undeveloped Kern River hot springs, the tubs are a must-see.

-The Remington Hot Springs are open year-round, and no matter what season you visit, you’ll likely see at least a few other people there.
+Remington Hot Springs is open year-round, and no matter what season you visit, you’ll likely see at least a few other people there.
 But don’t worry about the cleanliness of the spot.
 The“Friends of Remington”—volunteers of the community—maintain the tubs very well.
-The friendly volunteers leave messages on the walls of the tubs like “children of the earth” and “eternal love”.
+The friendly volunteers leave messages on the walls of the tubs like “children of the earth” and “eternal love.”

 Getting Here